 Before submitting your application, you must create a case order ID for your application and pay a fee to cover SIRI’s case processing expenses.
 You can do this on the “How to apply” tab to the right.
 Here you also find the relevant application form, ST3.
-This form is only available in a digital (online) version.

 Your educational institution must complete their part first.
 When your place of study has completed their part, they will receive a reference number and a password for the second part of the form.
 The educational institution will pass on this information in order for you to be able to open the application and complete your part.

 SIRI will contact you or your place of study if we need further information to process your case.

 Below you will find a step-by-step guide to submitting an application to the Danish Agency for International Recruitment and Integration (SIRI).